For our very last episode of the Cinnamon Bear *sob* there are no new characters to introduce.

 Now I’ll growl grr-ah!
 And I’ll growl Grr-oo!
 And if you’ll act afraid, I’m much obliged to you!

 Announcer: And so ends the story of the Cinnamon Bear.
-Whether Judy and Jimmy dreamed their adventures, or whether they really happened doesn’t matter.
+Whether Judy and Jimmy dreamed these adventures, or whether they really happened doesn’t matter.
 They were truly wonderful, and certainly most magical.
 And now that the silver star is shining brightly on the very tip-top of Judy and Jimmy’s tree, we can smile our biggest holiday smile and say “A Merry Christmas to you all!”
 We hope you’ll always remember little Paddy O’Cinnamon, the Cinnamon Bear.
 That’s the one thing that will make him very happy.
 And I can tell you on his behalf, he’ll be much obliged to you.